Titles tagged with ‘music’

 Typically for a cinema advertisement of the time, it takes a narrative style and is shot like a slowly paced short film.

-Melbourne Chinese Orchestra Selections other historical footage – 1931
+Melbourne Chinese Orchestra Selections historical – 1931

 Melbourne’s Chinese Orchestra perform at His Majesty’s Theatre as part of Frank Thring’s Efftee Entertainers.